-East Oak Cliff is home to the Dallas Zoo, plus the No. 1 and No. 4 high schools in the nation—The School for the Talented and Gifted and the School of Science and Engineering Magnet at Yvonne A. Ewell Townview Center.
+East Oak Cliff is home to the Dallas Zoo, plus two of the top 10 high schools in the nation—The School for the Talented and Gifted and the Irma Lerma Rangel Young Women’s Leadership School at Yvonne A. Ewell Townview Center.
 Just-completed Lancaster Urban Village, across from the VA Hospital, is part of the increased development encouraged by the city.

 Southeast Oak Cliff

 This is a haven of education with the campuses of both recently expanded University of North Texas at Dallas and Paul Quinn College.
 Big plans are in the works for the areas surrounding these schools.